 media-types would be concerned that the largest search engine in the

 doors.
-We e-mailed our complaint, with a test to prove our point,
+I e-mailed my complaint, with a test to prove my point,

-And we e-mailed the same to the O'Reilly
+And I e-mailed the same to the O'Reilly

 Factor on FOX, to the Scarborough Country on MSNBC, to the Republican